serena-zhu/libft/README.md

 #### `List Functions`

-The structure of the links for the following list functions is in the [libft.h](/libft.h) file and showed below:
+The structure of the links for the following list functions is in the [libft.h](/libft.h) file and shown below:

 ```
 typedef struct 		s_list